 The efficacy of the vaccine in conventional kittens of the minimal recommended age for vaccination has not been investigated considering the difficulties to perform adequate serological and challenge studies in young conventional kittens.
 This was considered as justified regarding the data provided on the kinetics of maternally derived antibodies (MDAs).
+The main concern is FPV, for which interference with MDA is well known.
+Therefore the sentence "in the presence of high level of MDA, the primary vaccination course should be delayed until 12 weeks of age" has been added in the updated SPC.

-Vaccination of 8 week old cats with Purevax RC vaccine at a minimal titre of FHV provided a significant reduction of clinical signs against challenge performed 4 weeks and 13 months after vaccination.
+Vaccination of 8 week old cats with Purevax RCPCh vaccine at a minimal titre of FHV provided a significant reduction of clinical signs against challenge performed 4 weeks and 13 months after vaccination.
 The effect on global virus excretion was however insufficiently documented and therefore the proposed claim on reduction of viral excretion was not supported.